 3. For the licorice filling add the gelatin leaves to a small bowl with cold water and let soak for about 5-8 minutes.
 Add the licorice syrup with the water and cornstarch to a small pot, mix well and bring to a boil.
 Take off the heat, let cool down a bit, then add the drained gelatin leaves and mix in until completely dissolved.
 Set aside.

-4. For the vanilla filling add the gelatin leaves to a bowl with cold water and let soak again for about 5-8 minutes.
+4. For the vanilla filling, add the gelatin leaves to a bowl with cold water and let soak again for about 5-8 minutes.
 Add the yogurt, curd cheese (quark), sugar, and vanilla extract to a large bowl and mix until well combined.
 Add the hot water to a small bowl and add the drained gelatin leaves, mix to dissolve and let cool down a bit.
-Add this mixture to the bowl with the yogurt mixture and mix well.
+Finally, add this mixture to the bowl with the yogurt mixture and mix well.

 5. Take the cake base out of the fridge.
-To layer the two fillings in the cake base, add some of the yogurt filling first, then add a bit of the licorice filling on top – continue adding more filling spoon by spoon switching between yogurt filling and licorice filling each time until all is used and the cake base is filled completely.
-Place in the fridge overnight.
+To layer the two fillings in the cake base, add some of the yogurt filling first, then add a bit of the licorice filling on top.
+Continue adding more filling spoon by spoon switching between yogurt filling and licorice filling each time until all is used and the cake base is filled completely.
+Place the cake in the fridge overnight.

-6. Before serving remove carefully from the tin and decorate with some whipped cream or licorice (optional).
+6. Before serving, remove carefully from the tin and decorate with some whipped cream or licorice treats (optional).

 2. Die Oreo Kekse in einen Gefrierbeutel geben und mit einem Nudelholz oder Topf zu feinen Bröseln zerdrücken.
 In einer kleinen Schüssel mit dem Kakao und Zucker vermischen, die geschmolzene Butter zugeben und alles gut vermengen.
 Die Masse in die vorbereitete Form schütten und am Boden und den Seiten zu einem Kuchenboden festdrücken und dann in den Kühlschrank stellen.

-3. Für die Lakritz-Füllung die Gelatine in kaltem Wasser einweichen (ca. 5-8 Minuten).
+3. Für die Lakritz-Füllung die Gelatine in kaltem Wasser einweichen – etwa 5-8 Minuten.
 Den Lakritz Sirup mit dem Wasser und der Stärke in einen Topf geben und unter Rühren einmal kurz aufkochen lassen.
 Vom Herd nehmen und etwas abkühlen lassen, dann die ausgedrückte Gelatine unterrühren.
 Zur Seite stellen.

-4. Für die Vanille-Füllung die Gelatine einweichen lassen (5-8 Minuten).
+4. Für die Vanille-Füllung die Gelatine einweichen lassen – wieder etwa 5-8 Minuten.
 Den Joghurt mit dem Quark, Zucker und Vanille Extrakt in einer großen Schüssel verrühren.
 Das heiße Wasser in eine kleine Schüssel geben, die ausgedrückte Gelatine darin auflösen, etwas abkühlen lassen und dann unter die Joghurt-Quark-Masse ziehen.

 Here is a version of the recipe you can print easily.